kiwisincebirth/TRS-80-MODEL-1-K/COMPATABILITY.md

 The second approach requires less overall work, but is harder to revert.
 A future user will have to trace out what was changed, and have skill to revert it.

+#### Original Expansion Interface

+In the original Expansion Interface, and referring to method 1 above, the two 74LS367 buffer chips that need to be removed (desoldered and socketed) are Z19, Z21, and optionally Z22.

+Referring to Option 2 (above) Z20 Pin 2, or 3 ; or Z37 Pin 13 or 14 seem like the easiest places
+to intercept the signal but this option is left undefined at this time.

 ### FreHd (External)

 An external FreHD plugged into edge connector appears to work.